mikependon/RepoDB.NET/pages/classes/orderfield.md

 #### Parse Object

-You can also extract by parsing an object.
+You can also extract by parsing an anonymous object.

 ```csharp
 var fields = OrderField.Parse(new